APaskey/dradrian/content/post/J&J_vaccine/index.md

 Here is a short summary of the **efficacy** of the Johnson & Johnson vaccine, which was tested in three locations (USA, Latin America, South Africa):

 **After a single dose**
-- 100% protection from death due to COVID 28 days
+- 100% protection from death due to COVID after 28 days
 - 100% protection from severe COVID after 49 days **against all variants**
 - 85% protection from severe COVID after 28 days
 - 66% protection from moderate/severe COVID after 28 days